cp3108/Source-Native/doc.md

 This should be enough for most, if not all correct code to run while protecting against infinite loops that crash the browser.
 1s is still a long time to be unresponsive when code is being typed though.
 Maybe a starting time limit of 100ms is better, but more tests need to be done to determine if 100ms will create too many false positives.

+## Nice function strings
+Small note, since not getting into the implementation details.

+Obviously, we can't output the transformed body of the function when turning them into a string.
+So, we store the original stringified function somewhere else first, and then change the toString method of all the functions to use the original stringified function.